Cooperw/ctf/2024-10-11-wwhf24/README.md

 ## Challenge 4 | Mystery Signal

 ### Phase 1: Tap into MQTT
-- todo how we discovered connection params
+- todo how we discovered connection params from nvs data in the firmware

 Subscribe to broadcasts
 ```bash